 After a time, the stone starts crystalizing into a diamond.
 CVD is also used to create optic lenses and semiconductors.

 The process takes about 6 to 10 weeks to form a one carat diamond.
-Recent technological developments have made CVD the preferred method to grow diamonds.
+Recent technological developments have made CVD the preferred method among growers.

 Seeing the Difference

 As noted, lab created diamonds have similar chemistry, build, and look to mined gems.
 The naked eye may not tell the difference.